-The 2012 Nissan Frontier ranks 1 out of 4 Compact Pickup Trucks.
-This ranking is based on our analysis of 55 published reviews and test drives of the Nissan Frontier, and our analysis of reliability and safety data.
+The 2015 Nissan Frontier ranks 4 out of 4 Compact Pickup Trucks.
+This ranking is based on our analysis of published reviews and test drives of the Nissan Frontier, as well as reliability and safety data.

 Other Trucks to Consider

 Test drivers agree that the all-new GMC Canyon has an incredibly quiet ride and luxurious cabin materials for the class.
 The Canyon gets better fuel economy than the Frontier, and reviewers like its smooth-shifting automatic transmission.

 Reviewers say the crew-cab version of the Toyota Tacoma has a more spacious rear seat, and they like its abundance of storage areas in the cabin.
 The Tacoma also gets slightly better fuel economy than the Frontier, and test drivers report that it has impressive off-road capability.

 Details: 2015 Nissan Frontier

 The 2015 Nissan Frontier comes in four-seat King (extended) Cab and five-seat Crew Cab configurations.
 A 2.5-liter four-cylinder engine and a manual transmission are standard, while a 4.0-liter V6, an automatic transmission and four-wheel drive are optional.
 The Frontier is available in S, SV, Desert Runner, PRO-4X and SL (Crew Cab only) trims.
 The Frontier has been largely unchanged since the 2005 model year.
 As a result, this overview uses applicable research and reviews from 2015 and prior model years.

 Next Steps: Nissan Frontier